LucJakobsen/Obsidian_CBS/MASTER'S DEGREE - CBS/CBS - Master/SummerUni/Causal Data Science/Book of Why Readings.md

 ![[Pasted image 20230710210343.png]]

 The collider is Birth Weight.
 By looking only at babies with low birth weight, we are conditioning on that collider

+### Chapter 6
+This chapter states that it will focus on paradoxes within the field of statistics, such as the [[Simpson's Paradox]] and [[Monty Hall Problem]], and view them with a more "causal lens".

+The chapter goes on to discuss the [[Monty Hall Problem]] in more detail, highlighting the importance of understanding both the data and the data-generating process (how the the data is obtained).
+The problem is used to explain how our brains are not wired to do probability problems, but they are wired to do causal problems.